rohitdanti/Data-Processing-at-Scale-Arizona-Nightlife-Analysis/README.md

 - **Business Insights:** Execute advanced Spark SQL queries to identify top-rated Arizona Nightlife businesses, evaluate city-level performance, and determine peak check-in patterns.
 - **User Engagement Analysis:** Analyze user data to identify influential reviewers, understand elite user participation, and capture seasonal trends.
 - **Actionable Recommendations:** Provide data-driven insights that can support strategic decisions in the Nightlife industry.

+## Prerequisites
+- **Operating System:** Ubuntu 22.04 LTS (or similar Linux environment, optionally via a Virtual Machine)
+- **Java Development Kit (JDK):** Required for running Hadoop and Spark.
+- **Apache Hadoop & Apache Spark:** Properly installed and configured.
+- **Python 3.x:** With libraries specified in `requirements.txt`.
+- **Jupyter Notebook:** For interactive development and running the notebooks.

+## Dataset Preparation
+-	**Yelp Dataset:
+Download the dataset from the Yelp Open Dataset page.
+-	**Filtering & Transformation:
+The project filters the dataset to include Arizona Nightlife businesses and converts the data from JSON to Parquet format for efficient analysis using Spark.